cisagov/icsnpp-bacnet/README.md

 | array_index       | count     | Property array index                                      |
 | value             | string    | Value of property                                         |

+## BACnet File Extraction

+BACnet contains two messages for sending and receiving files: Atomic-Read-File and Atomic-Write-File.
+This plugin will extract files sent via these two messages and pass the extracted files to Zeek's file analysis framework.

 ## Troubleshooting

 By default, this BACnet parser will only produce BACnet log files on BACnet traffic to UDP port 47808.
 If you have BACnet traffic operating on a port other than UDP/47808, you can remove the `#` in the first line of [scripts/icsnpp/bacnet/\_\_load\_\_.zeek](scripts/icsnpp/bacnet/__load__.zeek).
 However, this may produce false positives as other UDP traffic such as DNS can produce similar packets to some of the simpler/smaller BACnet functions.